root-project/root/tutorials/webgui/qtweb/Readme.md

 `RCanvasWidget` is just `QWidget` which internally embed `RCanvas` drawing.
 See `ExampleWidget.ui` file how to embed such custom widget in normal qt ui file.

-To let ROOT work inside Qt5 event loop, one should instantiate `TApplication` object and regularly call `gSystem->ProcessEvents()` - see how it is done in `ExampleMain.cpp`.
+To let ROOT work inside Qt event loop, one should instantiate `TApplication` object and regularly call `gSystem->ProcessEvents()` - see how it is done in `ExampleMain.cpp`.

 Author: Sergey Linev